ChristianIvicevic/deployonfriday.io/posts/2021/06/28-days-of-rust-part-1.md

 Unfortunately I did not profit off of it so far since I have been working with a lot of unsafe code calling into 3rd party libraries written in C where those guarantees cannot be applied to.

 At least the compiler has descriptive errors messages and explains the cause for most of the errors one will run into when battling the Borrow Checker.

+In part 2 we'll be taking a look at OOP in Rust (or the lack thereof) and polymorphism through traits.